Couch to Half Marathon: 12-Week Training Program, Nutrition & Tips

 Week 1

-During the first week of the couch-to-half marathon training schedule, you’ll start the process of priming your body and mind for the higher volume weeks and longer runs ahead.
-The best way to start running is the run-walk method, which allows your muscles and joints time to adjust to the new physical impact stress while developing your aerobic capacity for running workouts.
-You’ll also be building overall strength through weekly body weight exercise sessions.
+The first week of the couch-to-half marathon training schedule is centered around priming your body and mind for the bigger weeks and longer runs ahead.
+Over years of training, we’ve found the best way to start running is the run-walk method.
+This allows your muscles and joints time to adjust to the new physical impact stress while developing your aerobic capacity for running workouts.

 Training Schedule